 With that in mind, here are some things to (try to) remember whenever you recognize your mind and spirit are not where you’d like them to be:

-2. Acknowledge your Inner Gremlin’s perspective — Okay, so a lot CAN go wrong.
+Okay, so a lot CAN go wrong.
 You wouldn’t believe me if I said anything different.
-And our inner Gremlins, the one’s who jabber on with all their negative self-talk and worry, well, maybe they really do realize something that we don’t just yet.
+And our Gremlin – that inner voice that keeps jabbering away with all that negative self-talk and worry – well, maybe s/he realizes something – something really constructive – that we don’t just yet.

-Example: I’ve recently been leading a series of classes on Conflict Management and while preparing for one of them, I heard my Inner Gremlin distinctly say, “What if you run out of material before you run out of time?
+- Example: I recently led a series of classes on Conflict Management and while preparing for one of them, I heard my Gremlin distinctly say, “What if you run out of material before you run out of time?
 What will you do, THEN, Buddy-Boy?!”
-Now I could have simply discounted the voice, but instead, I prepared another 15-20 minutes of material to have…just in case.
+Now I could have simply discounted the voice, but instead, I ‘Rounded UP and OUT‘ the messages and prepared another 15-20 minutes of material to have…just in case.
 Did I need it?
 No. But I was glad I had it…just in case.
 And knowing that I had it gave me one less thing to worry about and that made it much, much easier to show up as my Best Self.

 It’s ironic how we so often filter ourselves from saying or asking what our Best Self would recommend for fear of inadequately representing our Best Self.